BII-Lab/DNSoverHTTP/README.md

 the "libcurl" library on the client side and the "libfcgi" library on the server side.
 The URI is always "/proxy_dns", which means, it contains no parameters.
 The result is always marked non-cacheable.
 The request is always POST.
+If you send the fcgi server a GET, it will return a human-readable page showing its web server environment.
 There is one new HTTP header:

 	Proxy-DNS-Transport: xyz